What We Fund

 Unregistered Community Groups:

-If you are an unregistered group and your income is above £5,000 you must be registered with the Charity Commission or regulatory body that is appropriate for the structure you chose.
+If you are an unregistered group with charitable aims and your income is above £5,000 you should be registered with the Charity Commission or regulatory body that is appropriate for the structure you chose.

 Community Interest Companies (CIC's) and Social Enterprises: